 |---|---|---|

-When to get advice: drafting, updating after ownership changes, and before signing any agreement.
-We recommend professional legal and financial advice to ensure documents remain fit for purpose and to ensure business continuity.
+When to get advice: at initial drafting, after any ownership change, before signing any new agreement, and whenever the business valuation changes significantly.
+We recommend specialist legal and financial advice to ensure documents remain fit for purpose and deliver business continuity.

 Funding the plan: life insurance, valuation, and practical administration

 Practical liquidity planning stops family finances and company operations from colliding.
-We focus on making cash available quickly so a sale or transfer can happen without stress.
+We focus on making cash available quickly so a sale or transfer can happen without stress or forced discounts.

 How most plans are funded

-Most plans use life insurance arranged to pay a lump sum on death.
-That cash funds the purchase of an owner’s holding, avoiding forced sales or loans.
+Most plans use life insurance arranged to pay a lump sum on death or critical illness.
+That cash funds the purchase of the deceased owner’s holding, avoiding forced sales, expensive borrowing or raids on working capital.

 Common structures at a glance